zacsketches/Alfred/README.md

 version adds the light plant for a visual indication of what was bumped.
  - v2.0 - Wandering with the five pt scanner.
+ - v2.1 - Wandering with the five pt scanner and the light plant.

 ##Branches: